-The Normal Diploma Program can be completed during or after academic preparation for the B.A. degree at HU.
+The Teaching Diploma Program can be completed during or after academic preparation for the B.A. degree at HU.
 The program comprises 24 credits in education and psychology.
 To qualify, a student must meet all of the requirements listed below:

 - 1. Qualify for a B.A. or B.S. degree from Haigazian or the B.Th. degree from the Near East School of Theology (NEST).
-Students from NEST receiving the B.Th. degree must have their request for the Normal Diploma endorsed by the Academic Committee of NEST and must have passed the English entrance examination. - 2.
-To receive the equivalence from the Lebanese Ministry of Education for the Normal Diploma, a student must have completed 112 credit hours of 200-level courses towards his/her B.A. or B.S., including the Normal Diploma requirements. - 3.
-Holders of bachelor's degrees from other colleges and universities have to take a minimum 24 credit hours of Normal Diploma requirements.
-A maximum of six credits can be transferred towards the completion of the requirements.. - 4.
+Students from NEST receiving the B.Th. degree must have their request for the Teaching Diploma endorsed by the Academic Committee of NEST and must have passed the English entrance examination. - 2.
+To receive the equivalence from the Lebanese Ministry of Education for the Teaching Diploma, a student must have completed 115 credit hours of 200-level courses towards his/her B.A. or B.S., including the Teaching Diploma requirements. - 3.
+Holders of bachelor's degrees from other colleges and universities have to take a minimum 24 credit hours of Teaching Diploma requirements.
+A maximum of six credits can be transferred towards the completion of the requirements... - 4.
 Have an average of 70 or more in the required courses. - 5.
-Complete the following Normal Diploma courses:
+Complete the following Teaching Diploma courses:

-Core Course (18 cr.)
+Core Courses for the Teaching Diploma (18 cr.)

 EDU 201 Fundamentals of Education 3 cr.

 EDU 218 Observation and Internship 3 cr.

 EDU 221 Classroom Dynamics 3 cr.

 EDU 223 Evaluation and Testing 3 cr.

 EDU 232 Instructional Media and Techniques 3 cr.

 PSY 201 General Psychology 3 cr.

-ry Level Teaching the Methods course relates direct concentration. rectly to their (6 cr.)
+A- Secondary V Level Teaching the Methods course relates dir ectly to their

+subject matter concentration (